 Hand and lip skin also needs protection The skin in these body areas is most sensitive and vulnerable to winter cold.
 Another great woman – Coco Chanel – has noticed a very important and useful rule – hand cream should always be in your purse!
 After all, the skin on your hands is the first thing that gives out your age.
 You can use a moisturizing balm to care for your lips.

 Don’t go too hot on the shower temperature.
 With the onset of cold weather, we all want to warm up under a hot shower, but, according to cosmetologists, it is harsh for the skin.
 Excessively hot water dries the skin and removes its protective layer together with soap.
 The skin becomes dry and vulnerable.
-Our advice is to take a warm shower or bath with a moisturizing gel and then apply a nourishing body cream.
+One more of our skincare tips is to take a warm shower or bath with a moisturizing gel and then apply a nourishing body cream.
 Going green in the bathroom also keeps toxins out of your space to help keep your environment and you safe.